Guide To Selling

 • Solicitor’s Fees.
 You’ll also need to work with a solicitor or conveyancer, who will take charge of all the legal aspects of the sale.
 Solicitor’s fees for property sales are generally cheaper than for purchases and are usually set according to the price band your property comes under.

 • EPCs.
 It’s a legal requirement to provide an Energy Performance Certificate [EPC] when you sell your home.
-This document details average costs for hot water, heating, and lighting, plus assesses your property’s energy efficiency.
-It needs to be carried out by a certified assessor - Contact a member of our sales team for further advice.
+This document details average hot water, heating, and lighting costs, plus assesses your property’s energy efficiency.
+It needs to be carried out by a certified assessor

-Firstly, it’s important to get an accurate idea of what your property is worth in today’s market.
-A number of factors will affect the value of your house, including:
+Firstly, getting an accurate idea of what your property is worth in today’s London property market is important.
+Several factors will affect the value of your house, including:

 • Location